Likhitha-26-AI/AI-Guided-Project-Progress-Tracking-Platform/README.md

 <div align="center">

-Built as an academic project submission — every AI feature runs free, forever.
+Built as part of an internship project — every AI feature runs on free-tier resources.

 </div>